 A marathon training plan should consist of workouts that demand you run at paces that are faster then you are accustomed to.

-You will build strength by running easy runs for weeks in a row but implementing two anaerobic (runs done at uncomfortable paces) and a long run into your weekly routine will guarantee you not only a marathon finish (what we are aiming for) but a great debut or improvement on your old personal best.
+You will build strength by running easy runs for weeks in a row.
+That being said, implementing two anaerobic and a long run into your weekly routine will guarantee results.

 Run More Mileage